PabloNH00/rosa_robot/rosa_description/launch/README.md

 ![rosa_gazebo_launch.py](../images/rosa_gazebo_launch.png)

+This launcher creates a joint between odom and base_footprint due to the [gz_rosa_control](../../gz_rosa_control/README.md) package plugin

 # rosa_urdf_launch.py

 Load URDF model to work with ROS2 using real ROSA.
 Set "use_sim_time" param to false and run "robot_state_publisher" with the [xacro model](../description/rosa/).

     ros2 launch rosa_description rosa_urdf_launch.py

+This launcher does not create a joint between odom and base_footprint so [rosa_driver](../../rosa_firmware/rosa_driver/README.md) node from rosa_firmware package must be launcher for this purpose.

 # rosa_nav_slam_launch.py